 To take it a step further, MangoApps helps companies improve their digital employee experience with employee profiles.
 Employees can create their own profile pages with pictures, bios, work history, and more.
 New employees can quickly put faces to names and connect with their colleagues on a more personal level.
 As a virtual employee, it can feel unnatural to constantly communicate with someone without ever knowing who they really are.
 Advanced digital platforms like Mango can unite teams and help colleagues build relationships in ways that email or instant message can’t.

 4. It shows your employees that you care about them

 As Ari Weinzweig once said, “If you don’t create a great, rewarding place for people to work, they won’t do great work.”
 This doesn’t just apply to physical offices, but your digital workspaces, too.
 Superfandom is a two-way street.
 If you want your employees to care about your company, you’ve got to care about them first.

 One of the easiest ways to show your employees you care is by trying to make their jobs as easy as possible.
 When you provide them with the most up-to-date technology and the budget for premium digital services, they’ll feel supported and empowered to do their best work.

 Moreover, by prioritizing a strong digital employee experience, you’re showing your employees that you value their time and want to ensure an efficient and stress-free environment for them.

 Forrester research shows that 71% of respondents are actively working to improve their DEX to support their remote staff.
-Your company must prioritize the digital employee experience if you want to be able to attract and retain talent and lead a productive and engaged workforce.
+Your company must prioritize the digital employee experience if you want to be able to retain talent and lead an engaged workforce.